 Developed in France in the ’70s, balayage is a freehand highlighting technique where a colorist ‘sweeps’ or paints color onto your hair.
-Since no foils are used, balayage is a gradual effect with its use of chunky and multi-dimensional color from the middle of the hair to the ends.
-Many people love this look as a way to achieve natural-looking and sun-kissed highlights that can easily blend in with your look or grow out.
-This technique also doesn’t focus on coloring the roots, which can be favorable to those that can find that a hassle when coloring their locks.
+Since no foils are used, balayage creates a gradual effect with its use of chunky and multi-dimensional color from the middle of the hair to the ends.
+Many people love this look as a way to achieve natural-looking and sun-kissed highlights that can easily blend in with darker roots.
+This technique doesn’t focus on coloring the roots, which can be favorable to those that can find that a hassle when coloring their locks.

 Process timing: Depending on the length of your locks, the balayage coloring process can take up to two hours.

 What is Ombré Hair?